-As if the loss of revenue from chargebacks wasn’t bad enough, every chargeback has the potential to bring along a host of subsidiary problems—bank fees, increases to your chargeback ratio, time and labor spent in representment, and more—but the most galling one to encounter can be the dreaded double refund chargeback.
-This is when both a chargeback and a merchant-initiated refund get processed for the same transaction, leaving you with twice the amount of lost revenue on top of the fees, product cost, and other losses.
-What can merchants do to prevent double refund chargebacks from occurring?
+As if the loss of revenue from chargebacks wasn’t bad enough, every chargeback has the potential to bring along a host of subsidiary problems, including bank fees, increases to your chargeback ratio, time and labor spent in representment, and more.
+Perhaps the most frustrating chargeback complication for a merchant to encounter is the dreaded double refund chargeback.

-Here’s a typical scenario: a customer, unhappy for whatever reason, calls their bank to dispute a charge.
+Here’s a typical scenario: An unhappy customer calls their bank to dispute a charge.
 After getting off the phone with their bank, they contact the merchant to express their dissatisfaction.
 Unaware that a dispute has been initiated, the merchant offers a refund and the customer accepts it.
-Later, the bank escalates the dispute to a chargeback, and the money is subtracted from the merchant’s account a second time.
+Later, the bank processes a chargeback, and the money is subtracted from the merchant’s account a second time.

-It’s also quite common for a customer to contact the merchant first, ask for a refund, and become impatient waiting for the refund to hit their bank account.
+In some cases a customer may contact the merchant first, ask for a refund, and become impatient waiting for the refund to hit their bank account.
 Feeling forgotten by the merchant, they call their bank and dispute the transaction.
-The merchant eventually gets around to issuing the refund without realizing that a chargeback has been filed for the very same transaction, and they’ve lost the original dollar amount twice over.
+Since it can take a few days for a merchant to be notified of a chargeback, the merchant might then issue the refund without realizing that a chargeback has been filed for the very same transaction.

 How do I prevent double refund chargebacks?